Replication terminator Tus family

-Protein domains
+Structure

 The Ter protein contains two domains.
 The N-terminal domain is composed of an alpha helices, beta sheet, and three loops.
 The C-terminal domain is made of two alpha helices and one beta sheet.
+Alternatively, CATH divides the structure into a big domain spanning the entire sequence and a small insertion that pops out and folds as a separate domain.